LGPD: Learn about the data protection law and how it works in digital marketing

 This action should focus on more specific ways to gain leads.
 With the implementation of the LGPD, the quantity of leads is likely to decrease, but their quality tends to increase, as consent means engagement.

-This can be an ideal time for managers of a business, such as a company that specializes in manufacturing column fire hydrant urban, review their strategies in order to add value to customers.
+This could be the ideal moment for business managers, such as those in a company specialized in the manufacture of urban column hydrants, to reassess their strategies in order to add value for customers.

 In fact, in an optimistic view, this legislation can be interpreted as strengthening Inbound Marketing itself, the Attraction Marketing, reinforcing bonds of trust between brand and customer.